ilovrencic/Identifying-Depression-with-Machine-Learning/README.md

 ### What is this?

-This is a reimplementation of the original "Identifying Twitter on Twitter" paper.
+This is a reimplementation of the "Identifying Twitter on Twitter" paper.
 The paper was published by researchers from Johns Hopkins University (2016.).

 ### How to recreate the experiments and how to use it?

-Final model is placed in the **Identifying-Depression-with-Machine-Learning.ipynb** notebook.
+The final model is placed in the **Identifying-Depression-with-Machine-Learning.ipynb** notebook.
 To use it, open the file and follow the instructions.

 ## Authors